1995–96 South Pacific cyclone season: Tropical Cyclone Yasi

 On January 12, the FMS reported that a tropical depression had developed over the Fijian island of Vanua Levu, about 430 km to the south of Labasa.
 Over the next few days, the depression moved towards the southeast before it started to affect Tonga on January 15.
 During the following day, the depression rapidly developed further as it interacted with the South Pacific Convergence Zone, before the NPMOC initiated warnings on the system and designated it as 08P.
-At 0000 UTC on January 17, the NPMOC reported that the depression had reached its peak 1-minute sustained windspeeds of 45 kn, while the FMS reported that the depression had intensified into a tropical cyclone while it was located about 510 km to the southeast of Nukualofa, Tonga.
+At 0000 UTC on January 17, the NPMOC reported that the depression had peaked with 1-minute sustained windspeeds of 45 kn, while the FMS reported that the depression had intensified into a tropical cyclone while it was located about 510 km to the southeast of Nukualofa, Tonga.
 However, the FMS did not name it Yasi for another 12 hours, while the system reached its peak 10-minute sustained windspeeds of 45 kn.
 After it was named on January 17, Yasi accelerated towards the southeast, before it moved out of the FMS's area of responsibility.
 During January 18, the NPMOC issued their final warning because Yasi had degenerated into an extratropical cyclone.
 MetService monitored Yasi's remnants for another day, before the system dissipated about 1520 km to the south of Papeete, French Polynesia.
 Although no major damage was reported from any of the islands affected some minor damage was reported in Tonga, after Yasi caused heavy rainfall there.

 Tropical Cyclone Zaka

-On March 9, the FMS started to monitor a tropical depression had developed within an active convergence zone, about 150 km to the northwest of Noumea, New Caledonia.
+On March 9, the FMS started to monitor a tropical depression had developed within an active convergence zone, about 150 km to the northwest of Nouméa, New Caledonia.
 During that day an upper-level trough moved over New Zealand which brought the jet stream over New Caledonia.
 As a result, this made the depression hard to locate with satellite imagery.
 However, later that day despite the system being poorly organized, the FMS reported that the depression had intensified into a tropical cyclone and named it Zaka.
 As they named it RSMC Nadi reported that the system had reached its peak 10-minute sustained windspeeds of 65 km/h with further development of the system restricted by strong vertical wind shear.
 Early on March 10, the JTWC designated Zaka as Tropical Cyclone 20P, while it had its peak 1-minute windspeeds of 75 km/h.
 The FMS then issued their final advisory at 0600 UTC, as Zaka had weakened into a tropical depression and was moving into TCWC Wellingtons area of responsibility.
 TCWC Wellington and the JTWC monitored Zaka for another day before it was last noted during March 11 as it became an extratropical cyclone.
 Zaka dumped 376 mm of rain on Vanuatu in just 24 hours.